Sanchitjain2003/IRCS/README.md

-# IRC
+# I.R.C.S.
-This is the repo for IOT based signalling system
+This is the repo for IOT based Indian Railways Cab Signalling system.